AngleSharp/AngleSharp/README.markdown

 If you know some feature that AngleSharp is currently missing, and you are willing to implement the feature, then your contribution is more than welcome!
 Also if you have a really cool idea - do not be shy, we'd like to hear it.

 If you have an idea how to improve the API (or what is missing) then posts / messages are also welcome.
-There are also ongoing discussions about some styles that are used by AngleSharp (e.g. `HTMLDocument` instead of `HtmlDocument`).
-If you have a strong opinion about one or the other then participating in those discussions would certainly be helpful.
+For instance there have been ongoing discussions about some styles that are used by AngleSharp (e.g. `HTMLDocument` instead of `HtmlDocument`).
+In the end AngleSharp stopped using `HTMLDocument` (at least visible outside of the library).
+Now AngleSharp uses names like `IHtmlDocument`.
+This change would not have been possible without fruitful discussions.

+The project is always searching for additional contributors.
+Even if you do not have any code to contribute, but rather an idea for improvement, a bug report or a mistake in the documentation.
+These are the contributions that keep this project active.

 Some legal stuff
 ----------------